10-Two solved problems for 3×3 matrix by Crout’s LU-option 1.

 Step-3-Derive the value for the L33.

-We want to proceed to get the final l matrix, we want to let -5 equal zero.
+We want to proceed to get the final L matrix; we want to set -5 equal to zero.
+We use L22 as a pivot.
 We multiply (-1)*(-5/-1)*column 2 and add the result to the 3rd column.
-The final elements of the Lower matrix l will be as follows:
+The final elements of the Lower matrix L will be as follows:

 Step 4- Check the product of(L*U)=A-matrix for a 3×3 matrix.